PoojaPatkar21/Electric-Vehicle-Population-EVP-Analysis/README.md

 Detailed Registry of Electric Vehicles with Specs, Location & Utility Data This dataset shows the Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) that are currently registered through Washington State Department of Licensing (DOL).

-Number of Rows: 223,995
+🟢Number of Rows: 223,995
-Number of Columns: 17
+🟢Number of Columns: 17
-Contains Missing Values
+🟢Contains Missing Values

-Column Descriptions:
+⭐ Column Descriptions:
-VIN (1-10): First 10 characters of the Vehicle Identification Number.
+1. VIN (1-10): First 10 characters of the Vehicle Identification Number.
-County: The county where the vehicle is registered.
+2. County: The county where the vehicle is registered.
-City: The city where the vehicle is registered.
+3. City: The city where the vehicle is registered.
-State: The state where the vehicle is registered.
+4. State: The state where the vehicle is registered.
-Postal Code: The ZIP code of the vehicle's registration location.
+5. Postal Code: The ZIP code of the vehicle's registration location.
-Model Year: The manufacturing year of the vehicle.
+6. Model Year: The manufacturing year of the vehicle.
-Make: The brand/manufacturer of the vehicle (e.g., Tesla, Nissan).
+7. Make: The brand/manufacturer of the vehicle (e.g., Tesla, Nissan).
-Model: The specific model of the vehicle.
+8. Model: The specific model of the vehicle.
-Electric Vehicle Type: The type of EV (Battery Electric Vehicle or Plug-in Hybrid).
+9.Electric Vehicle Type: The type of EV (Battery Electric Vehicle or Plug-in Hybrid).
-Clean Alternative Fuel Vehicle (CAFV) Eligibility: Indicates if the vehicle qualifies for CAFV benefits.
+10. Clean Alternative Fuel Vehicle (CAFV) Eligibility: Indicates if the vehicle qualifies for CAFV benefits.
-Electric Range: The maximum range the vehicle can travel on a single charge.
+11. Electric Range: The maximum range the vehicle can travel on a single charge.
-Base MSRP: The Manufacturer's Suggested Retail Price of the vehicle.
+12. Base MSRP: The Manufacturer's Suggested Retail Price of the vehicle.
-Legislative District: The legislative district where the vehicle is registered.
+13. Legislative District: The legislative district where the vehicle is registered.
-DOL Vehicle ID: A unique identifier assigned by the Department of Licensing.
+14. DOL Vehicle ID: A unique identifier assigned by the Department of Licensing.
-Vehicle Location: A general reference to the vehicle's location.
+15. Vehicle Location: A general reference to the vehicle's location.
-Electric Utility: The electric utility company serving the vehicle's area.
+16. Electric Utility: The electric utility company serving the vehicle's area.
-2020 Census Tract: The census tract based on 2020 data for demographic analysis.
+17. 2020 Census Tract: The census tract based on 2020 data for demographic analysis.

 ## Analysis using Power BI